egeoffrey/egeoffrey-database-mongodb/README.md

 ## Version

-The version of this egeoffrey-database is 1.0-13 on the master branch.
+The version of this egeoffrey-database-mongodb is 1.0-1 on the master branch.